Nightkingale/Personal-Website/index.md

 In summary, this website is a small project of mine which will have a bunch of random information I deem fun enough to have on here.

-In the [Works](../works) part of the website, I have a list of all of the projects I've been involved with throughout my time as a programmer.
-I also included my discography on that page, just for fun.
+In the [Works](../works) part of the website, I have a list of all of the projects I've been involved with throughout my time as a developer.

 In the [Posts](../posts) part of the website, I'll be writing blog posts about whatever I feel like.
 I wouldn't expect posts too often, but I'll try my best to make each one an interesting read.